gatsbyjs/gatsby/docs/blog/2018-09-24-reach-router/index.md

 ---
-title: Routing with @reach/router in Gatsby v2
+title: How we improved Gatsby's accessibility in v2 by switching to @reach/router
 date: 2018-09-24
 author: Amberley Romo
 tags: ["routing", "v2", "accessibility"]
 ---

 We recently announced the [second major release of Gatsby](/blog/2018-09-17-gatsby-v2/) 🚀.
-One big v2 shift we want to highlight is the switch to using [@reach/router](https://reach.tech/router) to improve the accessibility of routing in Gatsby sites.
+One change we want to highlight is the switch to using [@reach/router](https://reach.tech/router) to improve the accessibility of routing in Gatsby sites.
 What is @reach/router, and what are the benefits of undertaking the switch?

 ## What is @reach/router?

-@reach/router is a successive routing library for React written and maintained by the founder of react-router, [Ryan Florence](https://twitter.com/ryanflorence).
+@reach/router is a routing library for React written and maintained by the founder of react-router, [Ryan Florence](https://twitter.com/ryanflorence).
 After [investigating the tradeoffs](https://github.com/gatsbyjs/gatsby/issues/5656), we made the leap to depending on @reach/router:

 - [Accessibility](https://reach.tech/router/accessibility) is a first-class concern
 - Smaller bundle size (25% decrease, 8kb to 6kb gzipped)